The Captain’s Meeting will be held Thursday at 6:00 PM at Marina Village.

 - Maximum line to be used is 130 lb.
 Maximum of 6 lines (with hooks) are permitted per boat at any one time.

 - You may hook and hand, but only one time per hook up.
-Circle hooks are mandatory for dead or live bait.
+Circle hooks are mandatory for dead bait.
+No Live Bait.

 ELIGIBLE FISH WEIGHTS

 - Tuna – 10 lbs. minimum weight (Skipjacks Not Eligible)

 - Wahoo – 10 lbs. minimum weight

 - Mahi – 10 lbs. minimum weight